-We’re happy to walk customers through this process and to let you know why the Sunbank, also a passive thermosypon system that is even easier to install, is the right choice for your next solar water heater.
+Sunbanks have been replacing Solaharts for years now, and we have worked with installers to develop a special package for these replacements.
+We’re happy to walk customers through this process and to let you know why the Sunbank, also a passive thermosypon system, is the right choice for your next solar water heater.

-As we mentioned above, Solaharts have been reliable solar water heaters for years for many people.
-We are not interested in being negative toward any solar thermal technology.
-There are millions of rooftops out there and as long as they have solar on them then we’re all better off.
+As we mentioned above, Solaharts have been reliable solar water heaters for many people for many years.
 But there are some reasons that once your Solahart fails you might consider switching to Sunbank.
-For many customers it was simply their inability to get a new Solahart or replacement parts because of supply chain issues.
-Those will eventually be resolved, but here are some other reasons you may decide to make the switch:
+For many customers it was simply their inability to get a new Solahart or replacement parts to repair the Solahart because of supply chain issues.
+Here are some other reasons you may decide to make the switch:

 - Your home is already plumbed for a passive solar water heater.
 For many installations, getting the water pipes from the roof to the conventional water heater or into the home is the biggest challenge.
 With that done, installing a new solar water heater is much easier.